Gbukaa/security_week/serverless-cicd/README.md

 * Are you a better DevOps engineer than you were yesterday?

-By the end of the week, the goal is to be able to answer "yes" to the week's primary question:
+By the end of the week, the goal is to be able to answer "yes" to the week's primary questions:

+**CI-CD**
+* Can you illustrate your CI-CD pipeline using a diagram?
-* **Can you work as part of a team to build your own CI-CD solution using Jenkins?**
+* Can you work as part of a team to build your own CI-CD solution using Jenkins?
-* **Can you work as part of a team to deploy a static website on AWS using your own CI-CD solution?**
+* Can you work as part of a team to deploy a static website on AWS using your own CI-CD solution?
+* Can you follow an effective process for learning to new DevOps tooling and Cloud services?

+**Serverless**
-* **Can you work as part of a team to create a basic serverless architecture for your static website?**
+* Can you work as part of a team to add a basic Serverless backend to your website?

 ### Project Setup
 1. One member in your group, fork the following [GitHub repository](https://github.com/makersacademy/serverless-cicd).